hurinion/keyword-extractor/README.md

-# rake-webscrapper
+# RAKE

-Keyword extractor using the Rapid Automatic Keyword Extraction (RAKE) algorithm in Natural Language Processing (NLP).
+The Rapid Automatic Keyword Extraction (RAKE) is an unsupervised, domain-independent, and language-independent method for extracting keywords from individual documents.